 Commonwealth, Richmond, Virginia, 1904

-The building that is now called The Commonwealth has had many birthdates and been home to many things.
+This building with neoclassical architecture elements, now called The Commonwealth, has had many birthdates and been home to many things.
 In 1842 it was a saloon & cafe.
 In 1865, boarding was added for intoxicated saloon-goers.
 In 1901, more rooms were needed, so more buildings were acquired.
 In 1904, designs were drawn to have more floors added and its first vision of a modern hotel was born.

 Since then, the hotel has changed owners and names a few more times, but each person has taken care to preserve its history and style.
 Neoclassical buildings are known for bold and big facades.
 It’s other defining characteristic is its almost menacing singular wall or plane, which is plain to see in the Commonwealth.